rtcharity/resources.eahub.org/content/tips/articles/engaging.md

 ## Share volunteering and career opportunities

 * <a target="_blank" href="https://resources.eahub.org/take_action/use-your-time/">This page has tips on finding EA volunteering opportunities</a>.
-Some career opportunities can be found on the <a target="_blank" href="https://80000hours.org/job-board/">80,000 Hours job board</a> and the <a target="_blank" href="https://www.facebook.com/groups/1062957250383195/">Effective Altruism job postings Facebook group</a>.
+* Some career opportunities can be found on the <a target="_blank" href="https://80000hours.org/job-board/">80,000 Hours job board</a> and the <a target="_blank" href="https://www.facebook.com/groups/1062957250383195/">Effective Altruism job postings Facebook group</a>.

 ## Projects
 Projects can help build the EA community or do good directly.
 They help with skill-building, create a sense of purpose, and allow people to test their fit with different types of work.
 Typical projects include writing a post for the EA Forum or planning a group activity.
 However, some projects come with risks that warrant a cautious approach.

-The EA Resource Hub will publish more advice on running EA projects in the future.
+The EA Resource Hub will publish advice on running EA projects in the future.

 <hr>